Irvine Valley College

 Are you interested in taking college classes while attending IUSD?

 Dual Enrollment allows IUSD students to take college-level courses, typically through a local community college.
 It’s a great way for students to get ahead academically, explore college subjects early, and save on future college tuition.
-Full details about all of IUSD’s Dual Enrollment programs can be found below:
+For more information regarding Dual Enrollment, please click HERE

 IMPORTANT NOTE: Always confirm that a course will meet the UC/CSU admissions requirements by visiting the UC a-g course list site: https://hs-articulation.ucop.edu/agcourselist or check with the specific university to which you plan on attending/applying.